 The musical portion is followed by the stark and impressive silence of the Silent Drill Platoon, a 24-man precision exhibition drill team working with 10-pound M1 rifles tipped with fixed bayonets.
 Working without any audible cues, the Platoon strikes works through a routine of formations and maneuvers that often involve bayonets flying through the air.
 It’s impressive stuff–all the more so since they’re doing it as the light’s fading.

-The sunset parade takes place on Tuesday evenings through the late-spring and summer.
-Here’s the confirmed schedule for the 2014 USMC Sunset Parades at the Iwo Jima Memorial:
+It takes place on Tuesday evenings through the late-spring and summer.
+Here’s the schedule for the 2014 USMC Sunset Parades at the Iwo Jima Memorial:

 May 27 (7pm)